 In Illinois, the driver of a vehicle involved in a car accident is required by law to, by the fastest available means of communication, contact the nearest police department to report the accident.
 In Illinois, the reporting requirement is required by law regardless of the apparent severity of the damage or injuries.

 Failing to contact the police after a car accident can subject the party to criminal charges for breaking the law.
 While this, on its own, may not mean that he or she is found at fault for the accident, it may weigh against him or her in court or be used by the insurance company to avoid payment of compensation.

 Maintaining Copies of Important Records

-Drivers are encouraged to request and keep copies of important documents.
+Drivers are encouraged to request and keep copies of important documents in case they should need to prove fault in a car accident claim.
 The formal police or accident report will be prepared and released after the police speak with the involved parties.
 The information gathered during these interviews will be compiled into an accident report, which may include a statement as to who was most likely at fault.
 While this statement may not necessarily determine the outcome, for example, of a lawsuit, it is important information for a driver to have.
 The formal accident report documents the conclusions drawn by the responding officer and the initial factual investigation.
 Further, the formal accident report puts the driver on notice that a claim may or may not be filed against him or her.
 With this information, the driver can prepare for the next steps, such as by contacting an auto accident attorney in Chicago, or wherever the accident occurred.

 Medical records, such as after-visit summaries and doctor’s information, should likewise be kept in a safe place for future reference.
 Drivers and injured persons should document visits with the doctor to show that they are diligently complying with the recommendations of the doctor and create a narrative about their health following the accident.